-At December 31, 2015, the Company had the following warrants outstanding to purchase common stock priced in Canadian dollars with a weighted average exercise price of CAD\$4.32 and a weighted average remaining life of 0.24 years.
-The Company also had warrants outstanding to purchase common stock priced in U.S. dollars with a weighted average price of \$1.93 and a weighted average remaining life of 2.4 years:
+At December 31, 2016, the Company had the following warrants outstanding to purchase common stock priced in U.S. dollars with a weighted average price of \$1.55 and a weighted average remaining life of 1.9 years:

-Common Shares Issuable Upon Warrant Exercise of Outstanding Exercise Price Description Warrants at December 31, 2015 CAD/USD Expiration Date Investor warrants (1) 821 \$ 4.32 CAD March 29, 2016 Investor warrants (2) 74 \$ 1.50 USD March 29, 2016 Investor warrants (3) 366 \$ 3.60 USD December 3, 2016 Investor warrants (4) 1,334 \$ 1.50 USD N November 22, 2018 2,595
+Common Shares Issuable Upon Warrant Exercise of Outstanding Exercise Price Description Warrants at December 31, 2016 CAD/USD Expiration Date Investor warrants (1) 1,333 \$ 1.50 USD November 22, 2018 Investor warrants (2) 50 \$ 3.00 USD February 2, 2019 1.383

-(1) On March 29, 2011, the Company announced that it had completed a non-brokered rights offering of 84,559 units, at a price of CAD\$0.03 per unit for total net proceeds of \$2,547.
-Each unit consisted of one common share and one common share purchase warrant.
-As a result of the share consolidations, each fifty-four (54) warrants now entitle the holder thereof to purchase one common share of the Company at a purchase price of CAD\$4.32 per whole share for a period of five years from the issue date.
+- (1) On November 22, 2013, the Company announced it had completed the closing of a non-brokered private placement of 4,000 units, at a price of \$0.40 per unit for net proceeds of \$1,600.
+Each unit consisted of one common share of the Company and one common share purchase warrant.
+Each warrant entitles the holder thereof to acquire one common share of the Company at a price of \$0.50 per share for a period of five years from the date of issuance.
+As a result of the September 3, 2014 share consolidation, each three (3) warrants now entitle the holder thereof to purchase one common share of the Company at a purchase price of \$1.50 per whole share for a period of five years from the issue date. - (2) On February 2, 2016 the company issued 50 warrants to Aranea Partners in lieu of cash for investor services.
+These warrants are fully vested at December 31, 2016 and are redeemable for \$3.00 per common share.
+The fair value of these warrants is estimated using the Black-Scholes pricing model.